agpt8/TMDB-Analysis/README.md

  recommended that you use a text editor or an IDE to run the script.
 Personally, I use PyCharm from Jetbrains.
 It is a very powerful IDE.
 You can also use Visual Studio, Visual Studio Code, Spyder(this is installed when you install Anaconda) or any other editor or IDE you like.

+## Sources referred

+I have referred a lot of sources while working on this project.
+Some of them includes:

+- Stackoverflow
+- Documentation of packages used (pandas, matplotlib, seaborn)
+- Udacity course lessons

 ## Issues